irannetoac/devops-essential/terraform.md

 I was able to describe the ec2 and rds instance through terraform (main.tf).
 That's is my main accomplish.

-outputs.tf is an attempt of use terraform resource provisioned variables to use into the application itself setup.sh is an attempt to automate the application running through terraform
+outputs.tf is an attempt of use terraform resource provisioned variables to use into the application itself setup.sh is an attempt to automate the application running through terraform.